ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ## Requirements

+> **Note**: All the requirements provided below and the related credentials are already available in the lab environment.

 -   A Microsoft Azure subscription

 -   A work or school account with the Owner role in the Azure subscription and permissions to create service principals in the Azure Active Directory (Azure AD) tenant associated with the Azure subscription